BlockchainCommons/cbor-book/src/part_2/using_dcbor.md

 - **Map Keys**: No duplicates.
 Must be serialized sorted lexicographically by the serialized key.
 - **Numeric Values**: "Preferred Serialization" isn't just preferred, it's required.
-- **Numeric Reducation**: Floating point values that can accurately be represented as integers must be serialized as integers.
+- **Numeric Reduction**: Floating point values that can accurately be represented as integers must be serialized as integers.
 - **Indefinite Length**: Indefinite length values are not allowed.
 - **Simple Values**: Only `false`, `true`, and `null` are allowed.
 - **Strings**: Must be encoded in Unicode Normalization Form C (NFC).